kcahya09/kcahya09/README.md

-- 👋 Hi, I’m Kathleen, a junior studying Statistics with a Data Science concentration at University of Washington
+- 👋 Hi, I’m Kathleen, a senior studying Statistics with a Data Science concentration at University of Washington
 - 👀 I’m interested in discovering more about the applications of statistical and data analysis.
 I'm currently seeking for internships related to the data field
 - 🌱 I’m currently learning about data visualization and statistical machine learning